 These cloth nappies have a leak-proof outer shell sewn together with a soft inner layer.
-Inserts are placed in the ‘pocket’ between the shell and the inner layer to absorb liquid.
+There are inserts in the ‘pocket’ between the shell and the inner layer to absorb liquid.
 Inserts can be made of different materials, which absorb different amounts of liquid.
-They’re easy to use and dry quickly, but the inserts need to be removed before washing and put back in afterwards.
+They’re easy to use and dry quickly, but you need to take out the inserts before washing and put them back in afterwards.
 They come in one-size-fits-most and different sizes.

 These cloth nappies combine a water-resistant outside layer sewn together with an absorbent inner layer, so there’s no need for a cover or separate layers.
 They’re shaped and can be fastened with velcro, clips or press studs.
-Being all-in-one, they’re simple to use but slower to dry.
+They’re simple to use but slower to dry.
 They’re generally the most expensive type of reusable nappy.

 All-in-twos or ‘snap-in-ones’